 Ans.
 The RTGS system is primarily meant for large value transactions.
-The minimum amount to be remitted through RTGS is ` 2 lakh.
-There is no upper ceiling for RTGS transactions.
+The minimum amount to be remitted through RTGS is ₹ 2,00,000/- with no upper or maximum ceiling.

-Q8.
-What about Processing Charges / Service Charges for RTGS transactions?
+Q.7 What about processing charges / service charges for RTGS transactions?

-Ans With a view to rationalize the service charges levied by banks for offering funds transfer through RTGS system, a broad framework has been mandated as under:
+With a view to rationalise the service charges levied by banks for offering funds transfer through RTGS system, a broad framework of charges has been mandated as under:

 a) Inward transactions – Free, no charge to be levied.